jdpalmer/transmute/README.md

 ## DESCRIPTION

-`transmute` is a command line utility for OS X that uses Cocoa and Quartz APIs to convert to and from various OS X supported image formats.
+`transmute` is a command line utility for MacOS that uses Cocoa and Quartz APIs to convert to and from various MacOS supported image formats.
 It has a number of neat features like POSIX input and output pipes for integration with [NetPBM](http://netpbm.sourceforge.net/), copying to or from the clipboard, and selecting PDF page selection.